nafdev01/secure-lan-chat/README.md

 This PyQt5 group chat application is designed with a strong focus on security and user-friendly interface.
 Here are the key features:

-### Two-Factor Authentication (2FA)
+#### 1. Two-Factor Authentication (2FA)

-The application enforces 2FA both at the time of sign up and sign in.
-This means that users will need to provide two different types of identification to access their account, making it harder for unauthorized users to gain access.
+The application enforces 2FA at sign in.
+Users are required to provide two different types of identification to access their account:

+- **Password**: Users must provide their password as the first factor of authentication.
+The password follows the default password policy, which requires a minimum of 8 characters, including at least one uppercase letter, one lowercase letter, one number, and one special character.
+- **Google Authenticator**: The second factor of authentication involves using the Google Authenticator app, which generates a time-based one-time password (TOTP) for additional verification.
+The 2FA code is registered at sign up and is required at sign in.

+This dual authentication process enhances the security of user accounts by adding an extra layer of protection against unauthorized access.
-### SSL Encryption for Database Operations
+#### 2. SSL Encryption for Database Operations
-All database operations are secured with SSL encryption.
-This means that any data sent between the application and the database is encrypted, making it unreadable to anyone who might intercept it.
-This is crucial for protecting sensitive information like user credentials and chat messages.
+The application uses MariaDB as its database.
+To secure database operations, the application uses SSL encryption.
+This ensures that data transmitted between the application and the database is encrypted and secure.
+SSL encryption helps protect sensitive information, such as user credentials and chat messages, from being intercepted.

-### AES and RSA for Chat Communication
+#### 3. AES and RSA for Chat Communication
+For sending messages, the application uses a socket server.
+This allows for real-time communication between users, as messages can be pushed to the recipient as soon as they're sent.
 The application uses two different encryption algorithms to secure chat communication: AES (Advanced Encryption Standard) and RSA (Rivest–Shamir–Adleman).
-AES is used for encrypting the actual chat messages, while RSA is used for securely sharing the AES keys between users.
+AES is used for encrypting the actual chat messages, while RSA is used for securely sharing the AES keys between users (digital envelope).

-### User Action Logging
+#### 4. User Action Logging
-The application keeps a log of all user actions, including authentication actions and signing up.
-This can be useful for tracking user behavior, identifying potential security threats, and debugging issues.
+The application keeps a log of all user actions, such as sign-ins, sign-outs, and message sends.
+This log helps track user activity and provides an audit trail for security purposes.
+By logging user actions, the application can detect and investigate any suspicious or unauthorized activities.

-### Randomized Salt for Password Storage
+#### 5. Randomized Salt for Password Storage
 To protect user passwords, the application uses a technique called "salting".
 A random "salt" value is generated for each user and combined with their password before it's hashed and stored.
-This makes it much harder for attackers to use precomputed tables (like rainbow tables) to crack the passwords.
+This adds an extra layer of security to the password storage process, making it more difficult for attackers to crack passwords using common techniques like rainbow tables or password lists.

-### Message Storage and Deletion
+#### 6. Message Storage and Deletion
-The application stores all chat messages, allowing users to view their chat history.
-Users also have the ability to delete their messages if they wish.
+The application stores all chat messages, allowing users to view their message history.
+Users can also delete messages, removing them from the chat history.
+This feature gives users control over their chat data and privacy, allowing them to manage their messages as needed.

-### MariaDB Database
-The application uses MariaDB, a popular open-source relational database, for storing user data and chat messages.
-MariaDB is known for its speed and reliability, making it a great choice for this application.

-### Direct Database Communication
-For most operations, the application communicates directly with the database.
-This allows for efficient data retrieval and manipulation.

-### Socket Server for Message Transmission
-For sending messages, the application uses a socket server.
-This allows for real-time communication between users, as messages can be pushed to the recipient as soon as they're sent.

 ## Setup Instructions